Priyanka-padhi/SequelizeDemo/README.md

   -Go through the scripts in package.json

   -Install dependencies using yarn or npm  install

+#Getting Started with Docker:

+  -run the command docker-compose up

+  -Create Database with the name of the database in the following files: config/dbConfig.js

+#Run application:
+   - run command node index.js
 #DataBase Configuration:

   -Take a look at the following files: